stefnotch/aftermath-editor/README.md

 This is currently a work-in-progress.
 See it in action at https://stefnotch.github.io/mathml-editor

 Compared to other editors out there, this editor cares about *what your formulas mean*.
-Since the computer understands the formulas, it becomes pratical to use this as a next-gen calculator frontend.
+Since the computer then understands the formulas, it becomes pratical to use this as a next-gen calculator frontend.

 TODO:
 Explanation of what this is.